 Filter and output

 Two result files will be generated.
-One is full list of glycan identification in each scan and the other is merged glycan identification result.
-These options are the threshold which controls behavior of merging consecutive identified glycans into single identified record in merged result.
+The first is a full list of glycan identification in each scan and the other is a merged format of glycan identification results across all scans.
+The options below controls the merging of consecutively identified glycans into a single identified record

 Merge different charge glycan: Merge identified glycans with different charge

-Glycan LC minimum (minute): If the elution duration of merged glycan less than this number, this merged identification will not show in merged file.
+Glycan LC minimum (minute): If the elution time duration of merged glycan is less than this number, this merged identification is ignored.

-Glycan LC maximum (minute): If the elution duration of merged glycan greater than this number, this merged identification will be divide into two records in merged file.
+Glycan LC maximum (minute): If the elution time duration of merged glycan is greater than this number, the merged identification is split into two records.

-Minimum abundance: If the merged glycan abundance smaller than this number, this merged identification will not show in merged file.
+Minimum abundance: If the merged glycan abundance is smaller than this number, the merged identification is ignored.

-Minimum number of scan: If the scan count of merged glycan record smaller than this number, this merged identification will not show in merged file.
+Minimum number of scan: If the scan count of the merged glycan record is smaller than this number. the merged identification is ignored.

-Mass accuracy
+Mass accuracy (PPM)

-User can setup matching tolerance.
+User can set the mass toleranace for matching.

 Log

-MultiGlycan will log whole process if this checkbox is checked.
+If checked, MultiGlycan will create a log of the whole process.
 This is for developer debugging purpose.
 If you encounter any exception please check this checkbox and send this log file to us.

 Log file location: Installation path\log.txt